rsnemmen/Fermi-LAT-tutorial/prepare.md

 # A first inspection of Fermi LAT photon files

-[comment]: <> (goal: inspect files, get an idea of their structure, learn how to use pyfits for this purpose)
+[comment]: <> (goal: inspect files, get an idea of their structure, learn how to use pyfits for this purpose; inspiration: http://fermi-hero.readthedocs.io/en/latest/getting_started/first_look.html)

 Event files like are FITS files.
 For historical reasons, [FITS](https://en.wikipedia.org/wiki/FITS) is the standard data format in astronomy for arrays (e.g. 2D images) and tables (e.g. source catalogs or event lists).
 A FITS file consists of header-data units (HDUs), where each HDU is an array or table.
 For historic reasons the first HDU (a.k.a. primary HDU) has to be an array, so in FITS files that only contain tabular data the primary HDU will be a dummy, empty HDU.